Neanderthal behavior

-Neanderthal technology was quite sophisticated.
-It includes the Mousterian stone-tool industry and ability to create fire and build cave hearths, make the adhesive birch bark tar, craft at least simple clothes similar to blankets and ponchos, weave, go seafaring through the Mediterranean, and make use of medicinal plants, as well as treat severe injuries, store food, and use various cooking techniques such as roasting, boiling, and smoking.
-Neanderthals made use of a wide array of food, mainly hoofed mammals, but also other megafauna, plants, small mammals, birds, and aquatic and marine resources.
-Although they were probably apex predators, they still competed with cave bears, cave lions, cave hyenas, and other large predators.
-A number of examples of symbolic thought and Palaeolithic art have been inconclusively attributed to Neanderthals, namely possible ornaments made from bird claws and feathers or shells, collections of unusual objects including crystals and fossils, engravings, music production (possibly indicated by the Divje Babe flute), and Spanish cave paintings contentiously dated to before 65,000 years ago.
+Neanderthals consumed a wide array of food, mainly what was abundant in their immediate vicinity.
+This was normally hoofed mammals such as red deer and reindeer, but also megafauna, plants, small mammals, birds, and aquatic and marine resources.
+Although they were probably apex predators, they still competed with cave lions, cave hyenas, and other large predators.
+A number of examples of symbolic thought and Palaeolithic art have been inconclusively attributed to Neanderthals, namely possible ornaments made from bird claws and feathers, collections of unusual objects including crystals and fossils, and engravings.
 Some claims of religious beliefs have been made.
-Neanderthals were likely capable of speech, possibly articulate, although the complexity of their language is not known.
+The extent to which Neanderthals could produce speech and use language is debated.